 Because snowboarding involves more falls, fear of falling can play a larger part in impeding your progress.

-I’ve taught snowboarders who can link turns, no problem, after just a couple of hours.
+I’ve taught snowboarders who are linking their first turns, no problem, after just a couple of hours.
 And I’ve taught snowboarders who have quit after three days of constant falling.

 When I teach people to ski for the first time, I feel they will all be able to achieve the basics, no matter their natural ability.
 An average beginner skier will be doing a basic parallel turn after three days